Skip to main content

 Events

 Events are discrete actions that change the dynamic state of an AICA application.
-They are handled and executed by the Dynamic State Engine.
+They are handled and executed by the Event Engine.
 For this reason, they are sometimes referred to as "state events".

 Event types